Music and its Effect on Your Running

 Ultimately, the study found that music, especially motivational music, can play a significant role in physical endurance.
 The results showed that motivational music can increase physical endurance 15% over the control, no-music group.
 Furthermore, music can also aid in boosting your mood while participating in physical activity.
 This change in mood can help a person feel more positive when working at a higher intensity level which may translate into a longer period before physical exhaustion.

-Music has always been part of my workout routine, but it’s awesome to finally learn that there’s actually science behind it.
+My training routine has always included music and its effects, but it’s awesome to finally learn that there’s actually science behind it.
 So next time you decide to go for a run, or whatever other physical activity you decide to do, listen to some music for better performance.